 Let us help you save time and money in warehousing and fulfillment.
 Searching for a location, visiting the site, and going through the paperwork to rent/buy the warehouse requires a colossal amount of time and money.
 Once you do procure a warehouse, you must insure it, install the necessary technology to facilitate security, oversee the management of inventory and orders, develop real-time data, handle shipping integration and more.
 You will then need to invest in the interviewing, hiring, and training of the employees it will take to run the day to day operations of fulfillment.
 Not to mention the overseeing and maintenance of the warehouse, data, and technology.

 - Rental/purchase of a warehouse

-- Maintaining a climate-control environment
+- Maintaining a climate-controlled environment

-- Insurance on warehouse and the contents
+- Insurance on the warehouse and all contents

 - Installation of technology (software, internet, hardware, etc.)

 - Equipment to run a warehouse (forklift, conveyor belt, etc.)